 “She’s my sister.”
 I am very bored right now because by now, dad has ended the call and will not pick the phone any more.
 (Btw, drunk guy 1 concocted the whole thing to get me to call dad.
 Dad does not even know drunk guy 2, he later told me.
 Drunk guy 1 just wanted money and chose to lie about it.)

 I ensure Claire is inside the house before I lock the first door and tell them I cannot help them any further.
 Drunk guy 1 does not want to leave.
-Drunk guy 2 wants to engage me in a conversation like we will go walk away into the sunset with him.
+Drunk guy 2 wants to engage me in a conversation like we will go walk away into the sunset together.
 Smh.
 Eventually, drunk guy 1 drags drunk guy 2 away, claiming that he is embarrassing him.
 The guys are fluent in English and I cannot help but think that these are some of the many brilliant Kenyans who were screwed up by the system.
 Claire and I watch them walk out the gate through the window, just in case they don’t.
 Then I send Claire to close that gate with the padlock, just like it was before she went playing with her friends.

 Let’s just say I have had an interesting Saturday.
 It’s 21:20 now.
 Dad and mum are back.
 I am tired after a session of cooking and dancing to the usual DJ Dolls mix with Claire which we played on her insistence.
 The power of influence, people.
 She copies every move I make as I multi-task.
 That’s the beauty of having a small sister.
 She looks up to you in ways that rattle you a little.
 She is seated next to me right now because she wants to do something as close as possible to what I am doing.
 She even tries to fill the newspaper crosswords nowadays.
 Reasons I cannot afford to be a lousy big sister.